fabric8io/fabric8/docs/getStarted.md

 You can then use the OpenShift command line tool or the OpenShift console.

-<<<<<<< HEAD
-You can then use the OpenShift command line tool; the REST API, the OpenShift console or Hawt.io to work with it.
-Tools like Hawt.io read the KUBERNETES_MASTER environment value in order to find the Kubernetes REST API URL.
 ### Running fabric8
->>>>>>> update the docs and fabric8 install config to use the nice new hawtio console docker image (which supports connecting into Java containers running jolokia like fabric8 1.x)

 To make sure you've got the latest and greatest hawtio console try this first: